Do you love a great party town? Want to hear the music drifting through the streets while holding an ice-cold daiquiri? Head to New Orleans, baby!

 Where to Eat

 Food, food, food!
 New Orleans is as much about the food as it is about the music.
-Cajun, Creole, even just plain old (yet so delicious) Southern food, it’s all here.
+Cajun, Creole dishes, and even just plain old (yet so delicious) Southern food, it’s all here.
 You can’t really go wrong with food in New Orleans.

 Not sure what to eat?
 Try taking a food tour to learn all about the different flavors, influences, and top spots in the food scene.